Krobo224/Face-Recognition-System/README.md

 # Face-Recognition-System
-The project is aimed to develop a face recognition system app using one shot learning technique The technique uses Siamese Neural Network for one shot learning purpose Dataset link: http://vis-www.cs.umass.edu/lfw/
+The project is aimed to develop a face recognition system app using few shot learning technique The technique uses Siamese Neural Network for one shot learning purpose Dataset link: http://vis-www.cs.umass.edu/lfw/